tsitsiko1/NLP-MBD-EN-ABR-2021-A-1/semantics/README.md

 Knowledge graph embedding algorithms can capture structured knowledge about concepts and relations in a graph as embeddings in a vector space, which then can be used in downstream tasks.
 However, this type of approaches can only capture the knowledge that is explicitly represented in the graph, hence lacking in recall and domain coverage.
 Here we include tow examples of algorithms that address this limitation through the combination of information from both unstructured text corpora and structured knowledge graphs.
 The [third notebook](https://github.com/hybridnlp/tutorial/blob/master/03_vecsigrafo.ipynb) shows how to combine document corpora and knowledge graphs to learn richer representations that better capture the meaning of words.

 ## Resources
 This notebooks are part of the tutorial [Hybrid Techniques for Hybrid Natural Language Processing](http://hybridnlp.expertsystemlab.com/tutorial/).
-The complete lessons, materials and resources of the tutorial can be found here [here](http://hybridnlp.expertsystemlab.com/tutorial/index.php/sample-page/).
-If you prefer, you can find all the Jupyter notebooks of the different lessons in the tutorial [repo](https://github.com/hybridnlp/tutorial).
+The complete lessons, materials and resources of the tutorial can be found [here](http://hybridnlp.expertsystemlab.com/tutorial/index.php/sample-page/).
+You can find all the notebooks of the tutorial in its [repo](https://github.com/hybridnlp/tutorial).

 ## Bibliography
 The following book is focused on the concepts illustrated here: